charles2gan/GDA-android-reversing-Tool/README.md

   Just drag a file into GDA, that's done.

   If your files are `.jar/.class/.aar` files, you need the dx tool.
-I have feedback that the official DX tool from Android SDK cannot work for some jar file.
+I have feedback that the official DX tool from Android SDK cannot work for some jar files.
 So I spent some time doing optimization and bug repair to adapt to GDA decompiler.
 Please download **[THIS ONE](https://github.com/charles2gan/GDA-android-reversing-Tool/tree/master/dx_tool)**.
 Please make sure that the dx.bat works properly.

-  When the analyzed jar file size is too big, it maybe takes a long time, please be patient.
+  When the analyzed jar file size is too big, it maybe takes a long time to analysize, please be patient.
 If you choose the DX tool provided by me, the progress window will pop up when analyzing big size files.

   ![](https://github.com/charles2gan/GDA-android-reversing-Tool/blob/master/GDA_PIC/dxprocess.gif)